top of page

 Minimum qualifications:

-• Completed a doctoral degree in atmospheric science, climate science, geophysical fluid dynamics, or a related field at the time of the appointment;
+• Completed a doctoral degree in atmospheric science, climate science, fluid dynamics, or a related field at the time of appointment.
+However, we will seriously consider any outstanding candidates from other fields with rigorous training in mathematics and physics if they are strongly motivated to study the atmosphere and climate.

-• Demonstrated ability to tackle important questions with the scientific method;
+• Demonstrated ability to address significant scientific questions using the scientific method.

-• Demonstrated excellence in written and verbal communication.
+• Demonstrated excellence in written and verbal communication skills.

 Preferred qualifications:

-• A strong background in at least one of the following areas: atmospheric convection, radiative transfer, climate change, or atmospheric/fluid dynamics;
+• Strong background in at least one of the following areas: atmospheric convection, radiative transfer, climate change, atmospheric/fluid dynamics, or machine learning.

-• A strong background in numerical analysis and high-performance computing;
+• Proficiency in numerical analysis and high-performance computing.

-• Experience with atmosphere/climate models of various complexities (e.g., bulk plume models, cloud-resolving models, or 3D general circulation models).
+• Experience with atmosphere/climate models of various complexities.

 bottom of page